Nothing spoils a plot like (too much) data.

 At some point, all those “big data” points draw a fine empirical 2d density estimator.
 So pick the right tools and use 2d density plots or binning-based tools.

-More generally you can see the process as binning > aggregate > (smooth) > plot.
-Don’t be afraid, it’s not far from ggplot2’s logic.
-Here are some examples:
+More generally you can see the process as binning > aggregate > (smooth) > plot

-count > 0?the data’s support
+count > 0? | the data’s support |

-median valuebins' common values
+median value | bins' common values |

 Doing binning right is harder than it looks1.
-Find libraries that do the work for you…2, and read good explanations in bigvis’s paper, or in this presentation by Trifacta.
+Find libraries that do the work for you…2, and read good explanations in bigvis

 Final tip